By enrolling in classes during the 2020-2021 academic year, Cornell students understand and acknowledge the following:

 4. There may be disruptions or cancellations of campus services, programs, activities, or events for the 2020-2021 academic year;

-5. Cornell may change the format or duration of courses based on factors including but not limited to health or safety concerns, the judgement of the instructor, instructor status, pedagogical needs, or student enrollment numbers; and
+5. Cornell may change the format or duration of courses based on factors including but not limited to health or safety concerns, the judgment of the instructor, instructor status, pedagogical needs, or student enrollment numbers; and

-6. Cornell may be required to shift all classes to an online or virtual format or modify the duration of the semester if Cornell or the government (at the local, state, or federal level) determines that pandemic conditions make continued in-person instruction unsafe during the 2020-2021 academic year.
+6. Cornell may be required to shift all classes to an online or virtual format or modify the duration of the semester if Cornell or the government (at the local, state, or federal level) determine that pandemic conditions make continued in-person instruction unsafe during the 2020-2021 academic year.

-Finally, Cornell students understand, acknowledge, and agree that in the no case will there be a tuition or fee refund.
+Finally, Cornell students understand, acknowledge, and agree that in no case will there be a tuition or fee refund.
 The only eligible tuition and fee refunds are those that take place in accordance with the published schedule of early withdrawal dates for the 2020-2021 academic year.